templateflow/python-client/docs/contributing_tutorials/prerequisites_to_contributing.rst

 This contribution involves adding a new space that does not currently exist.
 Let us say you have made a new pediatric space that you transform your images to; this would be a new template space.
 All the different MNI templates are each considered their own template space.
+Currently this requires writing permissions to the TemplateFlow repo.
+For now, if you do not have access open up an issue in the templateflow repo to say which template spaces should be added.

 **Nifti images within an existing template space**.
 This contribution involves adding to a template space that currently exists.